The α- and β-anomers of glucose are shown here. In solution, thes... | Channels for Pearson+

 Textbook QuestionTextbook Question

 The α- and β-anomers of glucose are shown here.
 In solution, these two epimers can interconvert through a process called mutarotation.
-What is the ratio of anomers (α:β) when the specific rotation is +52.6° [We did problems like this in Chapter 6.]
+Assessments 27.68–27.73 refer to mutarotation. (•) Given that α-d-glucose has a specific rotation of + 112.2° , why is the specific rotation of β-d-glucose not -112.2°?
+What molecule would have a specific rotation of -112.2°?

 Verified Solution